-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 |

-Again a small trading fee paid when selling.
+Again, a small trading fee paid when selling.

 Successful investing in common stock does require a time commitment when it comes to fundamental analysis and monitoring current positions, but it's nothing compared to using debt to take over a business and turning it around for resale in a few years.
 This is what should make anyone excited about investing in common stock.
 While picking individual stocks does mean you are an active investor, the nature of common stock investing is passive insofar as you don't have the responsibility of operating or directing the company after you invest.

-Fortunately, there are many hundreds of companies in the small cap realm, and even more if you extend the market cap range from say, 100 million to 4 billion.
-So here are the four steps for stay at home investors to use to find the right small cap stocks.
+Fortunately, there are many hundreds of companies in the small-cap realm, and even more if you extend the market cap range from say, 100 million to 4 billion.
+So here are the four steps for stay at home investors to use to find the right small-cap stocks.
 Three of these can be screened easily, while the other requires deep research.

 1. Small Market Capitalization

 The potential returns are almost always higher due to the fact that smaller companies have much more room to expand.
-The small cap index has outperformed the S&P 500 over the long run, and this isn't because the small cap companies are inherently better, they just offer more potential room to grow due to the law of large numbers.
+The small-cap index has outperformed the S&P 500 over the long run, and this isn't because the small-cap companies are inherently better, they just offer more potential room to grow due to the law of large numbers.

 I will add a caveat in that I personally think that some of the FAANG stocks will prove to be unique exceptions to the law of large numbers.
 Apple (AAPL), Google (GOOG), and Amazon (AMZN) all have more room to grow due to the unique circumstances of each business.
 The potential growth for these companies is wholly different that most others.

-Nevertheless, the catch is that most small cap companies won't grow into much bigger ones.
+Nevertheless, the catch is that most small-cap companies won't grow into much bigger ones.
 This is why I advocate a very focused approach to small caps.
-The point is not to bet on small caps in general, it is the ones that will compound their way to market beating returns.
+The point is not to bet on small caps in general, it is the ones that will compound their way to market-beating returns.

 2. Sector/Industry